FAQ

 - As the panel is conducted within an academic institution, the codes of the University of Ljubljana and the ALLEA Code for European Researchers should also be followed.

-20. How is data protection handled?
-In this respect, the highest standards of personal data protection are observed:- In accordance with the General Data Protection Regulation (GDPR), for academic and research purposes on behalf of the public interest, personal contact details are only used for the purpose of inviting respondents to participate in surveys.
+- In accordance with the General Data Protection Regulation (GDPR), for academic and research purposes on behalf of the public interest, personal contact details are only used for the purpose of inviting respondents to participate in surveys.

 - All personal information is stored securely, in accordance with European and Slovenian legislation.
 Access to contact data is stored securely for the duration of the research only at the Centre for Social Informatics (SCI) of the Faculty of Social Sciences of the University of Ljubljana.